Projekty-IiE/NeuralEnjoyers/README.md

 A core highlight of this project is the **avoidance of black-box libraries** (TensorFlow, PyTorch, Keras) for the deep learning component.

-* **Matrix Calculus:** Direct implementation of partial derivatives for error minimization.
+* **Backpropagation & Matrix Calculus:** Direct implementation of partial derivatives to compute error gradients layer-by-layer.
-* **Optimization:** Manual implementation of weight updates via Gradient Descent.
+* **Custom Optimization:** Manual implementation of weight and bias updates via Mini-Batch SGD.
+* **Alternative Cost Function:** Replacement of the standard quadratic cost with the **Cross-Entropy cost function** to mathematically prevent learning stagnation.
+* **Regularization & Initialization:** Implementation of **L2 Regularization (Weight Decay)** to explicitly combat overfitting, alongside an optimized **Weight Initialization** strategy (scaling initial weights by the square root of input connections) to prevent vanishing/exploding gradients.

 ---